ClearlyDazed/samsungTVlegacy/README.rst

-Forked from Ape/samsungctl github to use for F series TV Added extra time for time_interval to process string of key codes
+Forked from Ape/samsungctl github for use with legacy F series TV

+Added extra time for time_interval to process string of key codes

 ==============